 Spicy foods are another treat better left for daytime.
 A spicy meal can cause indigestion and irritation of the upper digestive tract.
 This can cause pain and acid reflux, which can prevent you from getting a peaceful night of sleep.

-Yes, that’s why you wake up twice in the night to go to the bathroom.
-It is so important to have an uninterrupted full night’s sleep.
+Yes, that's why you wake up twice in the night to go to the bathroom.
+It's so important to have an uninterrupted full night's sleep.
 Try to stop consuming any liquids after 8 p.m. (just make sure to stay hydrated throughout the day).

 To help induce a peaceful night's rest, there are a few rules you should follow.
 First, try to cut out electronic use at least one hour before bed.
 (That includes cell phones, too!)
 Have your phone in another room, and buy a standard alarm clock so you don't need your phone to wake you up in the morning.

-It’s also helpful to have a calming ritual before bed.
+It's also helpful to have a calming ritual before bed.
 Light a candle and dim the lights.
 I love using a touch of lavender spray on my pillowcase to promote a deep and peaceful sleep.
 I also love to read in bed.
-There’s something about a good book that helps me drift off into dreamland.
-A warm shower or bubble bath is equally relaxing to prep for bed.
-As you’re falling asleep, take some deep breaths to calm your mind and visualize yourself having a great night’s sleep.
+There's something about a good book that helps me drift off into dreamland.
+A warm shower or bubble bath is equally relaxing.
+As you're falling asleep, take some deep breaths to calm your mind and visualize yourself having a great night's sleep.